-Hurricanes Katrina and Rita may have caused up to half of recorded stillbirths in worst hit areasMay 8th, 2014 in Health /
+Hurricanes Katrina and Rita may have caused up to half of recorded stillbirths in worst hit areasMay 8, 2014 in Medicine & Health / Health

 Hurricanes Katrina and Rita may have been responsible for up to half of all recorded stillbirths in the worst hit areas, suggests research published online in the Journal of Epidemiology & Community Health.